-When every minute of downtime could mean cost overruns, penalties and lost productivity, every transaction counts.
-If an item appears unavailable online - when you actually do have it in stock in your fulfillment network - the result is a lost sale that should not have happened and a negative customer experience that can affect future orders to your company.
+In the hypercompetitive world of omnichannel retail, every transaction counts.
+If an item appears unavailable online - when you actually do have it in stock in your fulfillment network - the result is a lost sale that should not have happened and a negative customer experience that can affect future interactions with your brand.

-With inventory visibility, every unit of available stock - regardless of where it is ready in your network - is made visible online to assure your customers that the product can be shipped or is ready to be picked up at a retail location.
+With inventory visibility, every unit of available stock - regardless of where it is ready in your network - is made visible online to assure your customers that the product can be shipped or is ready to be picked up at a store.